Map Device Sales Territories with Provider Data

 What data do I need to build a provider-based territory map?

 At minimum, you need target provider names, NPI numbers, practice addresses (not billing addresses), and specialty classifications.
-For weighted territory balancing, you also benefit from practice type (independent vs. system-employed), practice size indicators, and your existing customer data overlaid on the provider map.
+For weighted territory balancing, you also benefit from practice type (independent vs. System-employed), practice size indicators, and your existing customer data overlaid on the provider map.
 Geocoded coordinates make the mapping process faster.

 How often should medical device territories be rebalanced?